-In our risk-neutral economy, social welfare can be measured by the sum of the expected net present value of the income flows that the various agents extract, directly or indirectly through bank claims, from the funding or ownership of entrepreneurs' investment projects.
+In our risk-neutral economy, social welfare can be measured by the sum of the expected net present value of the income flows that the various agents extract from the funding or ownership of entrepreneurs' investment projects.
 These income flows have been already presented in prior sections, with two exceptions which play a key role in the normative results.
-First, we are going to consider that bank failures cause negative externalities that amount to a loss of social welfare equal to a proportion c of the initial assets of the failed banks.
-We will present the welfare comparison of the various regulatory regimes and find the welfare maximizing values of the minimum capital requirements γ_l and γ_h for values of c ranging from 0% to 60%.36
+First, we are going to consider that bank failures cause negative externalities that imply a loss of social welfare equal to a proportion c of the initial assets of the failed banks.
+We will present the welfare comparison of the various regulatory regimes and find the welfare maximizing values of the minimum capital requirements γ_l and γ_h for values of c ranging from 0% to 60%.35